-The Review Team will rate each of the Key Focus Areas:
+The Review Team will also rate each of the Key Focus Areas:

-RATING US AREA HAS BEEN ADDRESSED AND WHAT RISK DOES IT POSE TO PROJECT D DELIVERY CONFIDENCE STRONG There are no major outstanding issues that appear to threaten benefit realisation, risk management and project scope definition.
-SATISFACTORY There are issues that require timely management attention.
+KEY FOCUS AREAS HOW THE KEY FOCUS AND DELIVERY CONFI AREA HAS BEEN ADDRESSED AND WHAT RISK DOES IT POSE TO PROJECT DEVELOPMENT STRONG There are no major outstanding issues that appear to threaten benefit realisation, risk management and project scope definition.
+ACCEPTABLE There are issues that can be addressed and are manageable, however require timely management attention.
 WEAK There are significant issues that may jeopardise the successful delivery of the project.